 Fly over to the former World War II RAF Bomber Command Station at Elvington and visit the Yorkshire Air Museum.
 Fascinating exhibits span the whole history of flight, including the early pioneers of aviation.
 Or if you're more interested in tracking York's agricultural roots, don't miss the historic vehicles and carts at the Yorkshire Museum of Farming.

 Tucked away in the cobbled streets you can discover some of the city's hidden secrets.
 Marvel at the interior of Fairfax House, the finest Georgian townhouse, or explore Merchant Adventurers Hall, the finest preserved Guild Hall in Europe.
-Barley Hall lets you experience life in a mediaeval household or discover the Treasurer's House, said to be one of the most haunted buildings in the city.
+Barley Hall lets you experience life in a mediaeval household.
 If that's not enough there is also the only museum in Europe dedicated to quilting and textile arts, which is home to the earliest known signed and dated patchwork!